tommywu052/Thermal_MaskAI_mirror/README.md

 # Hardware Requirements:
 1. Nvidia Jetson Series (Xavier, Nano, TX2 ONLY)
-2. A Host PC (Windows preferably, with 2 ethernet ports)
+2. A Host PC (Windows preferably, with 2 ethernet ports, no GPU needed)
 3. A Thermal Camera (FLIR or any other running on GigE interface)
 4. An Optical Camera (USB webcam, or any other USB camera)
 5. 2*Ethernet Cables